futpix/caravans-in-australia/content/review/56-Avan-Aspire-470-Pop-top.md

   ogtitle: "Should I buy Aspire 470 Pop top by Avan?"
   ogdescription: "The Avan Aspire 470 Pop top is classed as Unknown Type, and sleeps 2 people.
 It is Made Overseas and comes in at 15 ft.
 It generally has Separate shower & toilet."
 categories: ["Avan"]
-tags: ["Sleeps 2", "15 ft", "Unknown Type", "Separate shower & toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 2", "15 ft", "Unknown Type", "Separate shower & toilet", "Pop top", "Price Unknown", "Made Overseas"]
 totalLength: "6.36"
 bodyLength: "4.7"
 totalHeight: "2.43"